-NOTICE: USU will begin accepting applications on April 1st for the Doctor of Nursing Practice (DNP) for residents of California.
+NOTICE: USU is currently accepting applications for the Doctor of Nursing Practice (DNP) for residents in specific states.
+Please review the list of State Authorizations that can be found here: https://www.usuniversity.edu/about/accreditation.

 United States University’s post-master’s Doctor of Nursing Practice program is designed in accordance with the American Association of Colleges of Nursing (AACN) DNP Essentials to prepare nurses to practice at the most advanced scope of nursing practice.
 The DNP program offers students the opportunity to develop competencies needed for various roles in advanced practice, including those related to direct care, leadership, and policy.
 Knowledge acquisition is focused on the improvement of patient and population outcomes through the application of competency-based skills with a clinical, healthcare delivery focus.
 The curriculum supports the application of evidence-based practice and leadership that prepares nurses to facilitate the implementation of innovations based on knowledge from existing research to improve care delivery.